sanjanaravindran/IGF1-SoayLambs/README.md

 BredAsAYearling: Did not reproduce = 0, Reproduced = 1
 Survival:  Died in the first year = 0, Survived first year = 1

-Note: The parameter estimates obtained from re-running Bayesian models may differ slightly from reported estimates.
+Note: The parameter estimates obtained from re-running Bayesian models on your local computer may differ slightly from reported estimates.